RileyKun/TF2-Present/README.md

 # TF2 Present
-An internal cheat base for Team Fortress 2.
+An internal cheat base for Team Fortress 2, written in C++
 ## How to use?
 ### Download
 Run `git clone https://github.com/RileyKun/TF2-Present`